Albans98/Data_Science_Certification/README.md

   - [Badge](https://www.youracclaim.com/badges/7c73a322-c26d-4a65-944f-f227fbde0fa0/linked_in_profile)
   - [Certificate](https://www.coursera.org/account/accomplishments/certificate/E2RD9A8LLEHC)

-In this course, I learnt how to use **notebooks like Jupyter and Zepellin.** I decided to write some code about **Data Cleaning**, since it's an important part of the Data Scientist job !
+In this course, I learned how to use **notebooks like Jupyter and Zepellin.** I decided to write some code about **Data Cleaning**, since it's an important part of the Data Scientist job !
 It is in `2.
 Open_Source_tools` folder.

 - Course 3 : [Data Science Methodology](https://www.coursera.org/learn/data-science-methodology?specialization=ibm-data-science)
   - Badge